alexaulbach/RadarTracker/README.md

 Meanwhile the only remainings are the graphics, prototypes and some lines of code about the prediction of train-direction.

 #Version history
+0.3.3 2016-11-21
+- New Icon from movement tracker, thanks to YuokiTani.
+- Fix small bug with initialization of debugger.

 0.3.2 2016-11-06
 - Fixed: Debug-mode was initially on.
 - Change: Reversed research-order of movement- and immobile-tracker and other slight changes with research.
 Reversed graphics, too.